Snoozer Quinn: Early career

 Quinn had already been working as a musician before even becoming a teenager.
 He joined his first jazz band, the Blanchard Orchestra, in 1920 and there he remained until 1922.
 He performed with the Paul English Traveling Shows and Peck's Bad Boys led by Peck Kelley, in addition to Claude Blanchard, Mart Britt, the St. Louis Rhythm Kings, and the Louisiana Ramblers.
 This led to him travelling in and around Mississippi and Louisiana.
 Sometime shortly after, he had ended up in Texas, reunited with a newly debuted Blanchard Orchestra.
-After a few years in Texas and some attempted solo recordings, Quinn decided to head to New Orleans in 1928.
+According to the Discography of American Recordings, Quinn recorded 4 solo sides in San Antonio, Texas in May 1928 (Snoozer's blues, Tiger rag, That'll get it and Rambling Blues) but these went unissued; after a few years in Texas and these attempted solo recordings, Quinn decided to head to New Orleans in 1928.

 Time with Paul Whiteman

 First, Quinn had arrived back in Bogalusa in the fall of 1928 a month before a big meeting with Paul Whiteman in New Orleans.
 This was Quinn's big break, their meeting went well and Whiteman hired him to be a member of his band.
 During this time, Quinn is said to have crossed paths with the likes of Monk Hazel, Paul Mares, and Bix Beiderbecke.
-In late 1928, Quinn was order by Whiteman to go to New York City with the rest of his band to begin rehearsals for recording sessions.
+In late 1928, Quinn was ordered by Whiteman to go to New York City with the rest of his band to begin rehearsals for recording sessions.
 During this time in New York City, Quinn gained the attention of Bee Palmer, who quickly become one of his biggest fans.
+According to Norman Mongan, Quinn, as Whiteman's favoured guitarist, was often chosen by the latter to accompany him to social gatherings where Quinn would be called upon to provide guitar accompaniment at no notice to any soloists on other instruments who might be around in Whiteman's social circle.
 There are many theories as to why Quinn only spent about a year in the Whiteman Orchestra, however the true reason is unknown.